Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 - FiveThirtyEight
 - data.world

-If none of the above examples are sufficient, and you are able to generate data yourself, it is also possible to make your own datasets based on generated data.
+If none of the above examples are sufficient, and you can generate data yourself, it is also possible to make your own datasets based on generated data.
 This requires a case where data can be readily created and fed back into the algorithm by the application you are using or by generating data from polls.

 <br/><br/>